UGSailing/site/README.md

 ## Backend

 The backend is written in zenstack.
+The code is auto generated from the `models/schema.zmodel` file, using the `npm run db:generate` command.

+An OpenAPI spec is also generated to `models/prisma/openapi.json`.

 To create a new table and expose it in the API, simply edit `models/schema.zmodel`.

 To create migrations for the database, you can use `pnpm run db:makemigrations`, you can find the newly created migration file in `models/prisma/migrations/`.